marco-hmc/codeRepo/1_notes/0_language/1_cpp/14_openmp/OpenMP_intro_tutorial-master/README.txt

-This directory contains exercises and solutions for a hands-on OpenMP course.
-Information about these programs can be found in the comments and in the slides from the course.

 To use these programs, copy the appropriate "def" file into "make.def".
 For example on a linux system running the gnu compilers, I'd type